 Guidance by year group

-Year 9 - Towards the end of Year 9 pupils work through a programme of activities to help them think of their strengths and weaknesses in order to make decisions about GCSE/BTEC choices.
+Year 9 - Towards the end of Year 9 students work through a programme of activities to help them think of their strengths and weaknesses in order to make decisions about GCSE/BTEC choices.
 Dedicated parental presentations inform you of the choices available to your children.
 Parents' Meetings with Subject Tutors help to confirm the choices of GCSE.

-Year 10 - Pupils are allowed to explore the GCSE choices they have made and given breathing space to flourish in their subject.
+Year 10 - Students are allowed to explore the GCSE choices they have made and given breathing space to flourish in their subject.
 During this year the importance of work experience is highlighted and the need for good preparation before applying for jobs is explored.
 Attendance at our Careers Fairs is encouraged.

-Sixth Form - Pupils are encouraged, subject to parental agreement, to investigate their individual strengths by using an in-depth questionnaire to suggest suitable university courses based on their likely academic outcomes.
+Sixth Form - Students are encouraged, subject to parental agreement, to investigate their individual strengths by using an in-depth questionnaire to suggest suitable university courses based on their likely academic outcomes.
 A full programme of university talks and UCAS advice is scheduled throughout the Sixth Form.
 The importance of Futurewise Careers Courses and University Taster Courses are enforced as well as the need for other good work experience, which helps to back up both university applications and career decisions.
-We offer work experience contacts through the Old Millfieldian Society but pupils are also encouraged to find their own placements by writing a CV and covering letter, and by focussing on improving networking and employability skills.
+We offer work experience contacts through the Old Millfieldian Society but students are also encouraged to find their own placements by writing a CV and covering letter, and by focussing on improving networking and employability skills.